 The security of AGM and EGM voting processes are key to ensuring fair and accurate results for all resolutions/motions.
 Each organisation will have undertaken an AGM or EGM and, most likely, for the foreseeable future, this may have to be in a different way to the previous ‘in-person / show of hands’ format.
 Taking the meeting online is fairly straightforward and so is the voting process if planned in advance to meet the organisation’s articles, rules or constitution, along with good governance practices.

-UK Engage is a leading specialist at understanding all aspects of any organisation’s online AGM and EGM needs specifically relating to voting.
+UK Engage is a leading specialist in understanding all aspects of any organisation’s online AGM and EGM needs specifically relating to voting.
 You can find out about the temporary legislation in relation to AGM/EGM voting on our latest blog.